-These are essential for staying organized since you’ll being pulling stuff out of your back and repacking each night.
+These are essential for staying organized since you’ll be pulling stuff out of your bag and repacking each night.

 Packing tip: If you want to ensure that your clothes stay dry, put your packing cubes inside a trash bag and then put them in your pack.